How to Configure Nginx Rate Limit and Whitelist

 set_real_ip_from 192.168.1.100;

-directive is a crucial configuration option in Nginx when dealing with reverse proxies or load balancers.
-By specifying the IP addresses or blocks Nginx should trust to extract the real client IP, you ensure accurate identification for rate limiting, logging, and other purposes.
+The set_real_ip_from directive is an important configuration option in Nginx when dealing with reverse proxies or load balancers.
+By specifying which IP addresses or blocks Nginx should trust to extract the real client IP, you get accurate identification for rate limiting, logging, and other purposes.

 Should You Turn real_ip_recursive On or Off?